blockterms/whitepaper/README.md

 Transaction Attributes will be part of the blockchian or distributed ledger.
 Clients that do not want this information public can send encrypted transaction attributes using shared keys.

-ECDH enables two parties, each with their own private and public key pair can generate a common shared key to be able to send and receive encrypted messages.
+ECDH allows two parties, each with their own private and public key pair can generate a common shared key to be able to send and receive encrypted messages.

 The payment sender makes an api call by passing a public key to a partnership address end point and get a shared key.
 Messages sent with this shared key between two parties can be decrypted only by these two parties.